aerogear-attic/mobile-cli/Readme.md

     - client
         - delete client <clientID> # removes the configmap or mobileclient object if we go with CRD
     - service-config
-        - delete service-config <configName> # remove the configur
+        - delete serviceconfig <configName> # remove the configur
     - binding
         - delete binding <consuming_servicet> <bindable_service> # removes all the objects created when the binding was enabled. for example mobile delete binding fh-sync keycloak